mr-bucket/mr-bucket.github.io/README.md

 ## Screenshots

-Screenshots can be of the following sizes: 533x800 or 800x533 (Choose any size).
+**Screenshots can be of the following sizes:** 533x800 or 800x533 (Choose any size).

+Once you are ready.
 [Click here](https://codecarrotym.typeform.com/to/SzVYa0) to submit your template.

 ## Backers

 Support us with a donation and help us continue our activities.
 [Become a backer](https://www.instamojo.com/@codecarrot).

 OR

 You can gift us the product from our [Wishlist](http://www.amazon.in/gp/registry/wishlist/9AGR0W7EQW8F/ref=cm_wl_list_o_1?).